w3c/tdm-reservation-protocol/proposals/proposal-odrl.md

 - Offer https://www.w3.org/TR/odrl-model/#policy-offer
 - Party https://www.w3.org/TR/odrl-model/#party

+## Rules allowed in this profile

+An ODRL Policy MUST have at least one property value of type Rule.
+Subtypes of Rules are Permission, Prohibition and Duty.

+The Policies defined here do not replace the TDMRep property TDM-a / TDM-b set via different means (http, file, html), but rather complement them.
+An important question is therefore: should we repeat in the Policy the permission / prohibition to mine already expressed via the TDM-a property?

+In this draft, the editor proposes to only express permission (yes / yes if) or a duty to contact the rightsholder, the logic being that if TDM-a expresses a prohibition (no tdm), the Policy will never be fetched by the TDM Actor.
+Expressing in ODRL Policies what is already expressed with a different format (in e.g. http headers or a "file on the origin server") could lead to many ambiguities for implementers.

+## Expression of the requirement to contact the rightsholder

+This is what the Copyright Hub recommends so far.

+ODRL specifies that a Policy can have an `obligation` property with a Duty value.
+In this profile, the duty is to contact the rightholder, which avoids having to express any permission in the Policy itself.
+This is a machine-readible equivalent of "TDM rights reserved".

+This profile uses one value from the ODRL Vocabulary for the `action` property of a Duty:

+- `obtainConsent` indicates that verifiable consent must be obtained to perform TDM on the resource.

 ## Identification of the target resource in a Permission

-ODRL 2 specifies that a Permission MUST have one `target` property value, of type Asset or AssetCollection.
+ODRL specifies that a Permission MUST have one `target` property value, of type Asset or AssetCollection.
 Such value may be expressed as a JSON object or as a URI (i.e. the identifier of an Asset).

 A Policy is shared by multiple resources, therefore in this profile, the `target` property identifies "a collection of resources" via a URL which makes sense to the content provider.

 Note: The target value is not used by TDM Agents.
 Accessing such URL may end with an http error (403 in many cases): this is not a processing error.

-## Rules allowed in this profile

-An ORDL Policy MUST have at least one property value of type Rule.
-Subtypes of Rules are Permission, Prohibition and Duty.

-The Policies defined here do not replace the TDMRep property TDM-a / TDM-b set via different means (http, file, html), but rather complement them.
-An important question is therefore: should we repeat in the Policy the permission / prohibition to mine already expressed via the TDM-a property?

-In this draft, the editor proposes to only express permission (yes / yes if), the logic being that if TDM-a expresses a prohibition (no tdm), the Policy will never be fetched by the TDM Actor.
-Expressing in ODRL Policies what is already expressed with a different format (in e.g. http headers or a "file on the origin server") could lead to many ambiguities for implementers.

 ## Constraints on the type of usage